Adityachoudhary5066/E-commerce-Sales-Analytics/README.md

 - Some sub-categories show high profits, while others exhibit lower profitability despite high sales, indicating potential cost issues.
 - The Consumer segment has the highest profit, solidifying its value to the business.
 - Sales-to-profit ratio analysis pinpoints customer segments where sales efficiency can be improved to maximize returns.

+# Recommendation:
+- The analysis reveals seasonal sales patterns and varying profitability across product categories and customer segments.
+- The Consumer segment is most valuable, but some sub-categories with high sales have low profit margins, suggesting opportunities to optimize pricing and costs.